javieroc/REST-API-Node/README.md

 # REST API

-Sample of rest api using node js
+Sample of rest api using node js and mongo